9aia/thal/CONTRIBUTING.md

 ### Writing Code

-- Follow PEP 8 guidelines
 - Use meaningful variable and function names
-- Add docstrings for public functions and classes
+- Avoid redudant comments with the code itself
 - Keep functions small and focused
-- Use type hints where appropriate
+- Use types

 > [!IMPORTANT]
 > Don't forget to run `pnpm cf-typegen` to generate the Cloudflare types.